internetarchive/dweb-mirror/USING.md

 First are health indicators.
 * If it shows "Mirror" in Red, it means we can't communicate with the mirror gateway, this will only happen if the gateway goes offline part way through a process.
-* Normally you'll see an indicator for HTTP, which is Green when the gateway can talk to the Archive, and Red when you are offline.
+* Normally you'll see an indicator for GATEWAY, which is Green when the gateway can talk to the Archive, and Red when you are offline.
 * Next to that might be indicators for WebTorrent or IPFS if they have been enabled.